Carbon Fibre Reinforced Plastics

 Carbon Fibre Reinforced Polymers (CFRP):

-CFRP is sometimes referred to as Carbon Fibre Reinforced Plastic is similar to fibre glass.
-Carbon fibre is woven into a textile material and resin such as epoxy resin is applied and allowed to cure.
+CFRP is sometimes referred to as Carbon Fibre Reinforced Plastics is similar to fibre glass.
+Carbon fibre reinforced plastics is woven into a textile material and resin such as epoxy resin is applied and allowed to cure.
 The resulting material that is very strong as it has the best strength to weight ratio of all construction materials.
 It is an improvement on glass fibre reinforced plastic, although much more expensive.

 Carbon Composite (CFRP) Friction Bearings: